's excellent writeup gives a detailed description of regeneration from classic Doctor Who

 states that he will become "young and strong" like the Doctor, before regenerating into a new incarnation played by John Simm

 .
 However, in the 2005 Children in Need

-special, the Doctor specifically states that he cannot "change back" into his previous incarnation, and all three of the new incarnations have shown unfamiliarity with their new appearance after regenerating.
+special, the Doctor specifically states that he cannot "change back" into his previous incarnation, and all four of his new incarnations have shown unfamiliarity with their new appearance after regenerating.